Select and Move

 Selecting through the Alpha channel

-When stacking layers, Autograph builds a selection map based on both the position of each element in the Stack from bottom to top, and each layer’s Alpha channel.
+When stacking layers, Autograph builds a Selection Map based on both the Position of each element in the layer stack from bottom to top, and each layer’s Alpha channel.
 This lets you select elements you actually see in the Viewer, without worrying about layer bounding boxes and transparent pixels that might prevent you from selecting a visible element.

 Clicking within the Viewer goes through each layer's Alpha channel to eventually reach a pixel with an opacity higher than 0.5 (50% transparent) and selects the corresponding layer.
 This selection takes transparency into account after applying Modifiers such as a Color Difference Key, used to remove a green screen.